 - Provide the necessary skills to comply with these policies

-Research from the Office of Juvenile Justice and Delinquency Prevention demonstrates the responsible beverage service program can prevent the sale of alcohol to intoxicated persons and impaired driving.
+■ Research from the Office of Juvenile Justice and Delinquency Prevention (OJJDP) demonstrates RBS can prevent the sale of alcohol to intoxicated persons and impaired driving.

 ■ A 2015 study by the Pacific Institute for Research and Evaluation (PIRE) found RBS is associated with significantly reduced per capita beer consumption and fatal crash ratios.
 PIRE reported State RBS Laws are associated with saving 83 lives annually in the 37 states & D.C. that currently have laws, & stated if the remaining 14 states adopted RBS laws an additional 28 lives could potentially be saved.

 ■ Long-term effects of a community-wide RBS training intervention, as reported in the Journal of Studies on Alcohol (1999), revealed >1-year after participating in RBS, trainees continued to report higher levels of acceptable serving behavior such as checking IDs, dealing with patrons showing the early effects of alcohol and dealing with intoxicated patrons.

 Currently, Kentucky has no state legislation addressing this issue, though server training is required if licensees have been cited and are requesting a reduction in or suspension of the fine and/or down time.
 Click here to see a list of RBS Ordinances in Kentucky, or to download the Alcohol PES RBS Fact Sheet.